Informatievlaanderen/VSDS-onboarding-docs/docs/_collecting/data_discovery.md

 ## Identify Data to be published

-As a first step, one needs to clearly identify the datasets to be published as LDES.
+As a first step, one must clearly identify the datasets to be published as LDES.

 - Establish the origin of the data
 - Establish the parameters for storing and using the data